Mission

 Genomics & algorithms

-101 Genomes supports genomics and bioinformatics research to better diagnose and treat rare diseases.
-Its aim is to make available to researchers a bio-bank containing the complete genomic data (WGS) of people with rare diseases and “control” individuals.
+101 Genomes supports genomic and bioinformatics research to better diagnose and treat rare diseases.
+Its aim is to make available to researchers a biobank containing the complete genomic data (WGS) of people with rare diseases and “control” individuals.
 This Genomic Cloud will enable researchers and bioinformaticians to better understand the interactions between genes and the mechanisms underlying rare diseases.

 According to Professor Anne De Paepe, Prorector of Ghent University, this is “a unique and unprecedented example of patient participation in scientific research “.